alexpreynolds/biostar-handbook-web/book/unit-04-unix.md

     -bash: hello: command not found

 and then turns out it doesn't work at all.
 That is still good news.
-If you can do that you are alreadt well on your way to becoming an expert.
+If you can do it, you are already well on your way to becoming an expert.
 It is our empirical
 observation that more than half of all commands typed into a terminal will error out for some reason.